ShahazaadAhmed/RapidNet-Scanner/README.md

 ## Description

-The **RapidNet Scanner** is a GUI-based network discovery and port‑scanning tool built using **Python**, **CustomTkinter**, **Scapy**, and **Socket**.
+The **RapidNet Scanner** is a GUI-based network discovery and port‑scanning tool I built using **Python**, **CustomTkinter**, **Scapy**, and **Socket**.
 It enables users to quickly enumerate devices on a local network, identify active hosts, and detect open ports.
-The interface is designed to be clean, modern, and beginner‑friendly while still offering core scanning functionality.
+The interface is designed to be clean, modern, and user‑friendly while still offering core scanning functionality.

 This project demonstrates skills in: